 Such a separation agreement would include three main elements:

-• Money or other “consideration” that would be given to the superintendent in exchange for her resignation,
+• Money or other “consideration” that would be given to the superintendent in exchange for her resignation.

-• And a series of releases and waivers that essentially promise that Brown would not the sue the district for any reason.
+• And a series of releases and waivers that essentially promise that Brown would not sue the district for any reason.

 When former Superintendent James Williams reached a buyout deal with the school board in 2011, the terms of his separation agreement stated that he would receive $110,000 – equal to six months salary – plus $10,000 for consulting fees and additional money for unused vacation time.

 Last week, Brown side-stepped questions about her future in the district since last week’s election, which swept in anti-Brown candidates Larry Quinn and Patti Bowers Pierce.
-Though she has been superintendent for only two years, she has weathered mounting controversy and criticism, particularly since last summer.
+Though she has been superintendent for only two years, she has faced mounting controversy and criticism, particularly since last summer.

 The board expects to get an update from Kristoff next week regarding the status of separation agreement talks.